WohlSoft/Moondust-Devkit-Help/README.md

 ![Logo](images/splash_editor.png)

-This documentation contains almost complete infomration about Moondust (originally PGE) Editor component.
+This manual contains almost complete information about Moondust (originally PGE) Editor component.

+**Are you new in Editor?** We suggest you [read this article](Intro/QuickStart/WhatIsEditor) to learn the basics and get introduced to the Editor.